 The state exemption (s.
 426) toolkit

 This toolkit brings together everything you need to know about self assessing duty on transactions involving the state that are exempt under section 426 of the Duties Act 2001.
-This is an exemption that registered self assessors must lodge in OSR Online.
+This is an exemption that registered self assessors must lodge in QRO Online.

 The state is not liable to pay duty unless the Duties Act expressly says otherwise.